Inland Waterways Helmsman's Course (IWHC)

 Course content: includes safety, helmsmanship, general seamanship, rules of the road, locks, collision avoidance, an introduction to engine maintenance and crewing.

 Ability after the course: Able to helm a vessel safely on inland waterways.

 Minimum age: 12.
 Certificates for children aged between 12 and 16 will be endorsed to show that they must use boats only under the supervision of a responsible adult

 This RYA training course is aimed at students who do not have any or a limited amount of boating experience by giving you the tuition that suits your needs and a full opportunity to practice your new skills over the two days.
 Our usual route covers some 8 locks; 4 down and then 4 back up (Buzet route) or 10 should we be running out of Moissac.
 Not too many to challenge you for your first cruise.

-This route involves two full days of training, with a 8.30am start and concluding at around 5-6pm on both days.
+This course involves two full days of training, with a 8.30am start and concluding at around 5-6pm on both days.

 Our aim is to give you the confidence to navigate a vessel safely on the inland waterways.
 Bargecraft concentrates on the specific requirements in Europe as opposed to those specific to the UK.

 Here, on the inland waterways of France, there are different needs, such as the different types of locks and the likelihood of sharing your waterway, and in some cases, a lock with a 120 metres long commercial vessel.
 That needs a little something extra to help equip you for the European Waterways.